 https://www.bellstavern.com

-The last but not least new favorite of ours is the sargenstvilles Inn in Sargentsville New Jersey.
+The last but not least new favorite of ours is the Sargenstvilles Inn in Sargentsville New Jersey.
 Another Revolutionary War Era building that housed many different businesses over three hundred years that was recently bought by a team of professionals with Michelin starred restaurant experience.
 This by far is the best place we’ve tried so far on our culinary excursions.

-whole animal butchering, hyper local products, a great, affordable wine list and they even have a wine shop connected to the restaurant.
+Whole animal butchering, hyper local products, a great, affordable wine list and they even have a wine shop connected to the restaurant.
 Their small plates are our favorite where you can create an entire experience with three to four choices

 https://www.sergeantsvilleinn.com/contact/